This is a follow-up to Poona Company : Good News which was a Blogpost

 Brown folks nude playing, bathin' shittin' drinkin' prayin'

-Layin' In the same puddle, riddled with mosquitoes, the size of bald eagles
+Layin' In the same puddle, riddled with mosquitoes, the size of bald

 Breedin' malaria, no vaccine, ain't no quinine